juhp/declarative-gtk-tutorial/slides.md

 - Functional Reactive Programming (FRP)

-Like Haskell, even if you don't continue Declarative UI programming, learning will still make you a better application programmer.
+Like Haskell, even if you don't continue Declarative UI programming, learning it will still make you a better application programmer.